Koni99/MLinPractice/Documentation.md

 - measures interrater reliability (reliability for two raters that are rating the same thing, corrected for how often that the raters may agree by chance)
 - appropriate for imbalanced data sets

+We chose these evaluation metrics due to their respective properties, because they are good to use in our highly imbalanced data set (5% viral 95% not)

 ### Evaluation baseline
+**Majority vote classifier**
+- always predicts the majority class (in our case "not viral")

 **Uniform distribution classifier**
 - generates predictions uniformly at random

-**Stratified classifier**
+**Frequency classifier**
-- generates random predictions by respecting the training set class distribution -> label frequency
+- generates random predictions respecting the training set class distribution (i.e. the label frequency)

 ## Application